thisisthedave/tasknotes/docs/features/task-management.md

 ### Template Integration

 Projects support template variables for automated workflows.
-The `{{parentNote}}` variable will format the parent note link as a YAML list item (with newline and dash prefix, e.g., `\n- [[Note Name]]`) when creating tasks from project notes through instant conversion.
+The `{{parentNote}}` variable inserts the parent note as a properly formatted markdown link.
+For project organization, it's recommended to use it as a YAML list item (e.g., `project:\n  - {{parentNote}}`) to align with the projects system behavior when creating tasks from project notes through instant conversion.

 ## File Management and Templates

 TaskNotes provides a system for managing your task files.
 You can specify a **Default Tasks Folder** where all new tasks will be created, and you can choose from a variety of **Filename Generation** patterns, including title-based, timestamp-based, and Zettelkasten-style.

 TaskNotes also supports **Templates** for both the YAML frontmatter and the body of your task notes.
 You can use templates to pre-fill common values, add boilerplate text, and create a consistent structure for your tasks.
-Templates can also include variables, such as `{{title}}`, `{{date}}`, and `{{parentNote}}` (which formats as a YAML list item with newline and dash prefix), which will be automatically replaced with the appropriate values when a new task is created.
+Templates can also include variables, such as `{{title}}`, `{{date}}`, and `{{parentNote}}` (which inserts the parent note as a properly formatted markdown link), which will be automatically replaced with the appropriate values when a new task is created.